 Before I hand it over, I’ll need to review the three basic account ownership designations, as they are pertinent to this discussion:

-- Joint account.
 On the other hand, if you applied for the card with your wife and the bank issued it to both of you, it is a jointly held product.
 In this case, the two of you would have equal card access, borrowing rights and payment responsibility.
+Joint account.
+A

-- Authorized user account.
 As an account owner, you may choose to add guest users to the mix, but you are financially liable for all charges to the account.
 Those people would have a card with their name on it.
 If your wife was such an account guest, she would have full rights to spend on the card.
 What’s more, she would not have to pay the credit card company for the stuff either.
-That means you would have been stuck paying for her boyfriend’s Aqua Velva or whatever else she’s been gifting him.
+That means you would have been stuck paying for her boyfriend’s Aqua Velva or whatever else she’s been gifting him. uthorized user account.